Super Bowl: Host cities/regions

-Fifteen different regions have hosted Super Bowls.
+Sixteen different regions have hosted Super Bowls.

 Note: Years listed are the year the game was actually played (or will be played; future games are denoted through italics) rather than what NFL season it is considered to have been.

 Host stadiums

-A total of 27 different stadiums, seven of which have been since demolished, either have hosted or are scheduled to host Super Bowls.
+A total of 27 different stadiums have either hosted, or are scheduled to host, a Super Bowl, with 14 of the stadiums having hosted, or are scheduled to host, more than one Super Bowl.
+Seven of the Super Bowl hosting stadiums have been demolished.

 The years listed in the table below are the years the game was actually played (will be played) rather than the NFL season it concluded.

-Future venues:
+Future venues

 The Super Bowl has not yet been played in any region that lacked an NFL or AFL franchise at the time the game was played.

 San Diego is the only metropolitan area as of 2021 that has hosted past Super Bowls, but does not currently have an NFL franchise: San Diego Stadium hosted three Super Bowls before their NFL franchise relocated to Los Angeles.
 Also, London, England, has occasionally been mentioned as a host city for a Super Bowl in the near future.
 Wembley Stadium has hosted several NFL games as part of the NFL International Series and is specifically designed for large, individual events, and NFL Commissioner Roger Goodell has openly discussed the possibility on different occasions.

 Time zone complications are a significant obstacle to a Super Bowl in London; a typical 6:30 p.m.
-EST start would result in the game beginning at 11:30 p.m. local time in London: this in an unusually late hour to be holding spectator sports, while the NFL has never in its history started a game later than 9:15 p.m. local time.
+EST start would result in the game beginning at 11:30 p.m. local time in London: this is an unusually late hour to be holding spectator sports, while the NFL has never in its history started a game later than 9:15 p.m. local time.

-Although bids have been submitted for all Super Bowls through Super Bowl LIX, the soonest that any stadium outside the NFL's footprint could serve as host would be Super Bowl LX in 2026.
+Although bids have been submitted for all Super Bowls through Super Bowl LIX, the soonest that any stadium outside the NFL's footprint could serve as host would be Super Bowl LXIII in 2029, but Las Vegas is currently negotiating with the NFL to host that edition.

 Eight stadiums that hosted at least one Super Bowl no longer exist: